Australian Institute of Health and Welfare (2016) Australia's health 2016, AIHW, Australian Government, accessed 28 May 2022.

 Individual aspects of the health system are discussed in more detail throughout this report.

-Detailed information on Australian hospitals is available.
+Detailed information on Australian hospitals is available at Hospitals.

 More information on health reform, health practitioner registration and Australian Government health policies is available from the Department of Health website.